 Our Houses meet every Thursday for 25 minutes in the morning.
 Each week brings a new activity.
 We play games focused on teamwork, there are CHAMPs moral and ethical discussions, a House flag is worked on, and Houses plan their service projects.
 In order to maintain a high level of spirit, we kicked the year off with a Fall Games.
 Most schools wait till the end of the year to do this, but we wanted to launch the school year with fun.
 We will have a Winter Games and Spring Games as well.
 Houses earn points during the games by completing activities, having the fastest time on activities, as well as earning sportsmanship points.
 Students are also given further point building opportunities by scheduling special “Point Nights” at middle school events and high school events.

-The Houses are certainly a work in progress but in our second year now, we are off to a great start.
+The Houses are certainly a work in progress.
 Service, spirit, and leadership will be practiced and enjoyed all year long…along with a little healthy competition.